 Simple English definitions for legal terms

-Read a random definition: child-slaying
+Read a random definition: statutory right of redemption

 A defective trust is a type of trust that has some errors or mistakes in its creation or administration.
 This can include things like missing signatures or incorrect wording.
 It is different from a substantive defect, which would affect the actual terms and provisions of the trust.